BuiLeQuocHung/Cloud-Gaming/README.md

 # Credit
 Shout out to
-- https://github.com/giongto35/cloud-game , which helps me to understand the architecture of cloud gaming
+- https://github.com/giongto35/cloud-game, which helps me to understand the architecture of cloud gaming
 - https://github.com/libretro/ludo, a great repo to understand libretro
+- https://github.com/pion/webrtc, a great library for webrtc connection

 # Run
 If you haven't installed docker yet, please install it at https://www.docker.com/